kdheepak/kdheepak.github.io/content/23-technical_writing.md

 Opening what should be essentially a text file is a security risk for your machine.
 And some of these viruses (as of the time of this writing) do not even have patches yet [@beaumont_bypass_2015].
 Loads of people have already talked about this and similar issues at some length [@steingold_proprietary;@cottrell_word], and have probably done more justice to this topic that I possibly could.
+With all these issues, it is hard to believe Word is so widely accepted as a standard.

-There is a strong case to be made about why you should consider dropping Word for your next paper.
+I think there is a strong case to be made about why you should consider dropping Word for your next paper.
+In addition to what has been discussed above :

-* Word is slow, and consumes sometimes up to a gig of virtual memory.
+* it is slow, and consumes sometimes up to a gig of virtual memory.
 For what is basically a word processor, that is unnecessary.
-* There is no good clean way to permanently save comments or notes in Word, that persist in the final version without affecting how final document looks.
+* there is no clean way to permanently save comments or notes, that persist in the final version without affecting how final document looks.
-* Collaborating with other people when using Word requires foresight and planning.
+* collaborating with other people requires foresight and planning.
-* The equation editor painful to use.
+* the equation editor painful to use.
-* Word does not work in the workflow for ***scientific research papers or reports***.
+* Word does not work in the workflow for **scientific research papers or reports**.

 Let us assume that scientific research papers consists of only 3 steps (if only!) - notetaking, analysis and presentation.
 Word fails at delivering at all these tasks.